About the Artist

 In addition to writing, painting, teaching and producing art festivals, I partner with well-known individuals and non-profit groups working on the same issues; present my ideas at conferences; sponsor interfaith events in conjunction with my exhibits and reach out through the mass media with my ideas, all in the hopes of effecting positive change in the society at large.

 In past projects, I have worked with such organizations as Amnesty International, American Task Force on Palestine, Greater Washington Forum on Arab Israeli Issues, Habitat for Humanity, National Center for Children and Familes, Tannenbaum Center for Interreligious Understanding, Girls Gotta Run, Advocates for Survivors of Torture and Trauma and numerous others.

-I have also enjoyed the support on various projects from honorary co-sponsors including the Dalai Lama; Senators Bernie Sanders, Charles E. Schumer, Paul Wellstone (deceased), John Kerry, Susan Collins, Chris Van Hollen; Congressman and Civil Rights Hero John Lewis; Congresspersons Dennis Kucinich, Jan Schakowsky, Nydia Velazquez, Jamie Raskin; Chinese Democracy activist Wei JingSheng and many others
+I have also enjoyed the support on various projects from honorary co-sponsors including the Dalai Lama; Senators Bernie Sanders, Senator Charles E. Schumer, Senator Paul Wellstone (deceased), Secretary John Kerry, Senator Susan Collins, Senator Chris Van Hollen; Congressman and Civil Rights Hero John Lewis; Congresspersons Dennis Kucinich, Congresswoman Jan Schakowsky, Congresswoman Nydia Velazquez, Congressman Jamie Raskin; Chinese Democracy activist Wei JingSheng and many others.